zenstackhq/zenstack/docs/get-started/learning-the-zmodel-language.md

     // now() is a function that returns current time createdAt DateTime @default(now())

-    // @updatedAt is a field attibute indicating its value should be updated to current time whenever the model entity is updated updatedAt DateTime @updatedAt
+    // @updatedAt is a field attribute indicating its value should be updated to the current time whenever the model entity is updated updatedAt DateTime @updatedAt

     // @unique adds uniqueness constraint to field